Deep $\Pi^0_1$ Classes: Depth and -depth

+\begin{remark} Recall that a $\Pi^0_1$ class is \emph{special} if it has no computable member.
+Given a computable sequence $X$, by Remark \ref{rmk-atom}, there is a computable measure $\mu$ such that $X\in\MLR_\mu$.
+It thus follows from Theorem \ref{prop:carac-tt-negl} that $\tt$-negligible classes contain no computable members and are thus special. \end{remark}

-Significantly, negligibility and depth do not coincide when $\tt$-reducibility is replaced by Turing reducibility.
-This is due to a fundamental aspect of depth, namely that it is not --- unlike negligibility --- invariant under Turing equivalence.
+Significantly, in contrast to the case with $\tt$-negligibility and $\tt$-depth, negligibility and depth do not coincide.
+This is due to a fundamental aspect of depth, namely that it is not invariant under Turing equivalence, unlike negligibility.
 Suppose that $\C$ and $\D$ are two classes such that for every $X \in \C$ there exists a $Y \in \D$ such that $X \equiv_T Y$, and vice-versa.
 Then by Proposition~\ref{prop:carac_neglible}, $\C$ is negligible if and only if~$\D$ is negligible.
-This invariance does not hold in general for deep classes, as the next proposition shows.
+This invariance does not hold in general for deep classes, as the next theorem shows.

-\begin{theorem} For any $\Pi^0_1$ class~$\C$, there is a $\Pi^0_1$ class~$\D$ such that: \begin{itemize} \item the elements of~$\D$ are the same as the elements of~$\C$, modulo deletion of a finite prefix (which in particular guarantees that the elements of~$\C$ and $\D$ have the same Turing degrees); and \item $\D$ is not deep. \end{itemize} \end{theorem}
+\begin{theorem} For any $\Pi^0_1$ class~$\C$, there is a $\Pi^0_1$ class~$\D$ such that: \begin{itemize} \item[(a)] the elements of~$\D$ are the same as the elements of~$\C$, modulo deletion of a finite prefix (which in particular guarantees that the elements of~$\C$ and $\D$ have the same Turing degrees); and \item[(b)] $\D$ is not deep. \end{itemize} \end{theorem}

 \begin{proof} Let $\C$ be a $\Pi^0_1$ class.
 Let $T$ be a computable tree such that $[T]=\C$, and let $S$ be the canonical co-c.e.\ tree associated to~$\C$.
 Consider the tree~$U$ obtained by appending a copy of~$S$ to each terminal node of~$T$.
 Formally,